passwordless-id/webauthn/docs/docs/registration.md

   Server->>Server: Store public key for later Server->>Browser: Account created
 ```

+The registration process occurs in four steps:

+1. The browser requests a `challenge` (a nonce) from the server
+2. The browser triggers `client.register(...)` and sends the result to the server
+3. The server parses the JSON payload, verifies it, and ensures the `challenge` matches
+4. The server stores the public key credential for this device for the user account

-Note that unlike traditional authentication, the credential key is attached to the device.
-Therefore, it might make sense for a single user account to have multiple credential keys.
+Note that unlike traditional authentication, it is often useful for a single user account to register multiple credentials passkeys.

 ### 1. Requesting challenge